Baptist Center’s Heritage Fellows provide hope for tomorrow.

 The process begins with each applicant completing an application of general information (name, address, school, major, etc.) but also answering questions like, “What would be lost if there were no Baptists?” or “What is the most important Baptist principle to you?”
 Once the applications are received, a selection committee reads and considers each one, and selects the Heritage Fellows for the new year.

-Across the years, the Heritage Fellows have examined the following topics: Social Ministry; Missions Delivery; Baptist Polity or Church Governance; Christian Stewardship; Worship Styles; Partnership Missions; Compassionate Ministries; and Ethnic Diversity.
+Across the years, the Heritage Fellows have examined the following topics: Social Ministry; Missions Delivery; Baptist Polity or Church Governance; Christian Stewardship; Worship Styles; Partnership Missions; Compassionate Ministries; and Diversity.
 Their papers have been published in booklets.
-The 2012 Heritage Fellows interviewed Baptists who have been engaged in "partnership missions" around the world and the results of their interviews was included in a new book on the history of partnership missions among Virginia Baptists.
-The current Heritage Fellow has transcribed Civil War period sermons which have been published in a new book entitled Powerful Preachers available through the Virginia Baptist Historical Society.
+The 2012 Heritage Fellows interviewed Baptists who have been engaged in "partnership missions" around the world and the results of their interviews were included in a new book on the history of partnership missions among Virginia Baptists.
+The Heritage Fellow for 2012-13 transcribed Civil War period sermons which have been published in a new book entitled Powerful Preachers available through the Virginia Baptist Historical Society.
 The class of 2013-14 interviewed persons who have started new churches and gathered information on what is involved in new church starts.
 Their papers have been published in the current journal of the Virginia Baptist Historical Society.
 For the class of 2014-15, one Fellow researched the history, present and possible futures of Baptist campus ministry in Virginia.

 Heritage Fellows are awarded stipends of $3,000.
 They are recognized as members of the emerging generation to lead Baptists.
 And in the process they make their own contribution to understanding Baptist heritage and identity.

-Since the program began, Heritage Fellows have been appointed from the following colleges and universities in Virginia: University of Richmond, Bluefield College, University of Virginia, Longwood University, College of William and Mary, Virginia Tech, Lynchburg College, University of Mary Washington and Radford University.
-Ask your Baptist collegiate minister for further information or contact Fred Anderson at the Center for Baptist Heritage & Studies at the University of Richmond (804)289-8434.
+Since the program began, some 25 Heritage Fellows have been appointed from the following colleges and universities in Virginia: University of Richmond, Bluefield College, University of Virginia, Longwood University, College of William and Mary, Virginia Tech, Lynchburg College, University of Mary Washington and Radford University.
+Ask your Baptist collegiate minister for further information or contact Nathan Taylor at the Center for Baptist Heritage & Studies at the University of Richmond (804) 289-8434.